Michael Bennett to Seahawks: Pay Kam Chancellor

 Chancellor, 29, is entering the final year of his contract.

-Pete Carroll said in April that the team would like to reach an extension with Chancellor before the start of the season, but the negotiating process could be challenging.
+Coach Pete Carroll said in April that the team would like to reach an extension with Chancellor before the start of the season, but the negotiating process could be challenging.

-A reasonable comp for Chancellor would be Reshad Jones of the Miami Dolphins.
+A reasonable comparison for Chancellor would be Reshad Jones of the Miami Dolphins.
 Both players were selected in the fifth round of the 2010 draft.
 Both are strong safeties.
 And both signed previous extensions in 2013 that were worth about $7 million per year.

 Last month, at the age of 29, Jones signed a four-year, $55.085 million contract extension.
 The three-year guaranteed value (from 2017 to 2019) is $33 million, or $11 million per season.